 If you are sick and have trouble standing long enough to regularly brush your teeth, try taking a mouthful of hydrogen peroxide, you can dilute it a bit if you like, and swish it around your mouth for a minute or so, then spit it out.
 I discovered that it helps clean at the gum line.
 I just wish I’d discovered it earlier, while I had tetanus.

 Loose teeth become tight

-1/6/09 – Several of my teeth that were loose are now tight in my jaw bones.
+1/6/09 – Several of my teeth that were loose are now tight in my jaw.
 I had no idea that loose teeth could become strong and tight again.
 But, they can and they did for me.

 Just to clarify, my teeth were just this side of wobbly in my jaw ~ the same way the ones were which the dentists insisted had to come out.
 My teeth did not regain their firm anchoring in a day or week or month, it took about two years.

-In 2012 this map of germs or microorganisms in the human body was released by the US government.
+In 2012 the above map of germs or microorganisms in the human body was released by the US government.
 I think it’s more of an artistic graphic than a map but in any case, it’s interesting.

 Ditch the Meat Belief ~ All vitamin B12 comes from microorganisms

 Recently I learned that all B12 originates with microorganisms and that there is B12 to be had from tempe, miso, mushrooms, some tea… and what else? if we just stop focusing on meat.